 For many self-employed Canadians, the letter from the CRA was the first time they were made aware that CERB eligibility was based on “net” self-employment income, meaning after expenses, and not “gross” income.
 Many have said that this wasn’t properly clarified in legislation, on government web pages or by CRA employees.

-How to Repay the CRA
+How to Repay CERB overpayments

-The CRA has great powers to make you pay back any owed income tax.
+The CRA has great powers to make you pay back any owed money.
 They can seize your bank account, garnish your wages and may even register a lien on your home.
-Therefore, it’s extremely important to explore all available options to pay this money back to the government.
+They can also offset existing debt by withholding other government money you receive, such as GST credits or income tax refunds.